The No. 1 Ladies' Detective Agency (TV series): Locations

-The television film pilot episode and the six later episodes were all shot on location in Botswana.
+The pilot episode and the six later episodes were all shot on location in Botswana.
 It was the first major production to be filmed in Botswana and the government reportedly provided five million dollars of funding for the project.
 The producers signed a 10-year-lease in 2007 for the area at the bottom of Kgale Hill in Gaborone locally known as "Kgaleview" where the detective agency set is located.

 Broadcast

-Minghella's standalone television film premiered on the BBC on 23 March 2008, only five days after he suddenly died due to complications from surgery.
+The pilot episode premiered on the BBC on 23 March 2008, only five days after Anthony Minghella suddenly died of a haemorrhage.
 The BBC announced it as the centrepiece of its 2008 winter schedule and broadcast it in the Easter weekend slot at 21:00 on Easter Sunday on BBC One.
 The film was a huge success, watched by 6.87 million viewers (27% share) in the UK, easily beating ITV1's He Kills Coppers.

 In November 2008, it was announced that HBO and the BBC had partnered to order a further six one-hour episodes.
 The collaboration marked the Weinstein Company's first foray into television.

 The 6-episode series premiered on the BBC on 15 March 2009.
 The film ran in the United States as the feature-length pilot of the series, which was broadcast on HBO beginning on 29 March 2009.